Sahara Oasis Nourishes Artistry & Connections

 Engaging in this process in the desert presented many challenges.
 There were dust storms.
 It rained.
 Electricity was cut off.
 The only analog photo lab in Egypt is in Cairo.
 Not an insurmountable issue since Cairo is about two hours away, but Darkroom Cairo was closed at the time.
 How were we to develop our pictures?
 The owner Mohamed Abdel Wahab graciously lent me essentials of darkroom supplies including the chemistry, safe light, trays and tongs required.
 We commandeered an empty room, blocked any light from coming in the windows, mixed the developer and fixer and stop needed to develop negatives.
 We were good to go!
 We plugged in the safe light.
 Nothing.
 Our safe light was useless making it impossible to work.
 But our intrepid group was saved by twenty first century technology and we flicked on our red light phone apps and developed our paper negatives.

-It’s not only in the throes of actual art-making and technical trouble shooting that Ideas and experience are exchanged.
+It’s not only in the throes of actual art-making and technical troubleshooting that Ideas and experience are exchanged.
 Communal meals, formal presentations and spontaneous talk allowed us to be participants in each others practice.
-Each evening after breaking bread together, two artists gave presentations of their work, and spoke of their creative lives.
-By the end of the week, we were a tight band who had connected with each other and with our host country through our work and the generous welcome shown us as we became part of the community.
+Each evening after breaking bread together, two artists gave presentations of their work and spoke of their creative lives.
+By the end of the week, we were a tight band who had connected with each other and with our host country through our work and the generous welcome showed us as we became part of the community.

 We not only connected with each other in the here and now, but left the compound of the Art Center to visit a village called Nazla, where potters made the same vessels as in the time of the Pharoahs.
 We roamed freely around Tunis where everyone was used to tourists and foreigners but where no one had seen anything like a pinhole camera.
 We were inspired by the desert, by the immense lake at the heart of the Fayoum, the architecture with its decorated facades and doorways.
 Like the time capsule that is the Fayoum, the work we made in the seven day workshop was just a beginning.
 Our exchange with each other and with the residents of Tunis was part of a millennium old continuum of artistic production and cultural exchange, all taking place in a very small but very vibrant place on earth.